Home | Community Forum | Blog

 As one of the most widely used enterprise software, SAP applications encompass critical aspects of business operations, ranging from CRM and ERP to financial transactions and supply chain management.
 The sensitive data contained within the SAP applications are under increasingly rampant threats of data loss.
 Externally, researchers discovered a 400% increase in ransomware incidents that involved compromising the SAP systems and data in recent years.
 Internally, dispersed workforce and extended collaboration landscape increased the risks of accidental data leakage.

 The imperative to guard against external and internal threats calls for a fine-grained and flexible solution that protects SAP data regardless of where it resides throughout its lifecycle.
-This is a scenario where a Data Loss Prevention solution can help.
-DLP is a combination of methods and technologies that categorize, identify, and safeguard sensitive data against unauthorized access, modification, sharing, and use.
-This article discusses the mechanism and consequences of data leakage in SAP applications, and how a DLP solution can help prevent these disastrous results.
+This is a scenario where a data protection solution can help.
+Data loss protection is a combination of methods and technologies that categorize, identify, and safeguard sensitive data against unauthorized access, modification, sharing, and use.
+This article discusses the mechanism and consequences of data leakage in SAP applications, and how a data loss protection solution can help prevent these disastrous results.

 How can data loss happen?